-Latodami Environmental Education Center located in North Park, in western Pennsylvania, is a great place to get connected to the outdoors.
-Our mission is to educate the general public about the environment and wildlife found in Western Pennsylvania.
+Allegheny County's Latodami Environmental Education Center is located in North Park in Western Pennsylvania, and is a great place to get connected to the outdoors.
+Our mission is to educate the public about the environment and wildlife found in our region.

-The Nature Center has many exciting opportunities to explore nature in its natural habitat.
-The nature center consists of a newly dredged pond, a historic old barn originally part of the dairy farm, many forest and field habitats, as well as a few stream and wetlands.
-There are currently eleven nature trails that wander the nature center's 250 acres of the fields and forests of the immediate area.
+Allegheny County Parks and Recreation Department purchased the Latodami Farm in 1969 to create one of the first environmental education centers in the region, and since then, Latodami Nature Center has been providing exciting opportunities to explore the out-of-doors though its diverse habitats.
+Originally a dairy farm, the Nature Center consists of a newly dredged pond, the historic old barn and silo, many forest and field habitats, as well as several streams and wetlands.
+There are currently eleven nature trails that wander the Nature Center's 200 acres of the fields and forests of its lands.

 Decimal Degrees: Lat 40.620734 Long -80.029652